IvanDLar/MOVU-Docs/wiki/User Stories.md

 ## **US22 - Encryption REST**

-**As a** super adim **I want** ensure that all the data stored inside our databases are correctly Encrypted as well as only able to be viewed by sepecific roles/user **to be able** to protect the privacy and all sensitive information that are required from clients during their car purchase process.
+**As a** super admin **I want** ensure that all the data stored inside our databases are correctly Encrypted as well as only able to be viewed by sepecific roles/user **to be able** to protect the privacy and all sensitive information that are required from clients during their car purchase process.

 **Verification**

 - V221 Whenever the systems recieves any information that is required to be stored in our Database, it has to be encrpyted so if by any chance an intruder manages to access the DB they will not be able to comprehend the information.
+  - AR - Arquitecture

 **Priority:** Very High